mcaserta/time-series-concurrency-example/README.md

-# Time Series Data and ComposableFuture example in Java
+# Time Series Data and CompletableFuture example in Java

 This is an example for a blog post I'm writing.